mrryanjohnston/Canvas-Fun/README.md

     npm start

 ## Problems
+###Node Version

-    Your version of node might be incompatible with mongoose or another package.
+Your version of nodejs might be incompatible with mongoose or another package.
 This project uses v0.8.19.
-You can get that by installing node via nvm: curl https://raw.github.com/creationix/nvm/master/install.sh | sh
+You can get that by installing node and setting node versions via nvm:

+    curl https://raw.github.com/creationix/nvm/master/install.sh | sh
     restart terminal
     nvm install v0.8.19
     nvm use v0.8.19

+###Mongoose package
-### Mongoose can be a butt.
+Mongoose can be a butt.
 You may need to install it prior to running npm install. e.g.:

     npm install mongoose
     npm install

-###MongoDB:
+###MongoDB setup
 You'll need to have a copy of mongodb running a database.
 We recommend using [mongoctl](http://github.com/mongolab/mongoctl).
 More directions on this later.

 ## Misc.